Mehul2203/Linux-Commands/README.md

 A terminal is a program (text-based interface) used to interact with the computer system.

 + When we open the terminal, by default we are in the home directory.
 + "|" pipe operator can be used for multiple commands in one line.
++ ctrl + c is used to kill any command.
+In case the result is taking a long time or stuck in a loop.

 ---

 ## Simple Commands